Learning coding/design/AI

 2.4.1 Quantitative data

-A 24-item questionnaire was used to assess demographics and three constructs, with good internal consistency: AI Usage Patterns (i.e., “I use AI to break down complex steps” Cronbach’s α = 0.85) Perceived Learning Outcomes (i.e., “The AI tools helped me understand the concept of Channel Capacity better” Cronbach’s α = 0.89) and Ethics Awareness (i.e., “I explicitly check AI code with textbook formulae before submission” Cronbach’s α = 0.82).
-This was supplemented by LMS records (visit frequency, time-on-task), in-class quiz scores, assignment grades, and pre/post-test results.
+A 24-item questionnaire was used to assess demographics and three constructs, with good internal consistency: AI Usage Patterns (i.e., “I use AI to break down complex steps” Cronbach’s α = 0.85) Perceived Studying Outcomes (i.e., “The AI instruments helped me perceive the idea of Channel Capability higher” Cronbach’s α = 0.89) and Ethics Consciousness (i.e., “I explicitly verify AI code with textbook formulae earlier than submission” Cronbach’s α = 0.82).
+This was supplemented by LMS information (go to frequency, time-on-task), in-class quiz scores, project grades, and pre/post-test outcomes.

 2.4.2 Qualitative data